glassroom/heinsen_sequence/README.md

 ```

-## Special Case: If No Inputs are Negative
+## Special Case: If No Inputs Are Negative

 If no inputs are negative, we don't need to cast them to complex numbers before computing their logarithms: